 PHIL: Let me move on to some questions about the church.
-This one you could probably spend two hours answering it, but give me a really brief answer.
-What are the non-negotiables, if you could boil it down to maybe one to five things, what are the non-negotiables when you decide to join or leave a church?
+And this one you could probably spend two hours answering it, but give me a really brief answer.
+What are the non-negotiables?
+If you could boil it down to maybe one to five things, what are the non-negotiables when you decide to join or leave a church?

 PHIL: Providing entertainment and…

-JOHN: I mean, it’s...you asked me the other day in another conversation we were having about anger and it comes to play at this point.
+JOHN: I mean, it’s – you asked me the other day in another conversation we were having about anger, and it comes into play at this point.
 You said, “Am I ever angry?”
-And I am angry, I’m not angry at people, you know, as such, I’m not an angry person generally, I’m pretty...
+And I am angry.
+I’m not angry at people, you know, as such, and I’m not an angry person generally, I’m pretty –

-PHIL: Cause I’ve never seen you manifest the mood of anger any way, but I know some things deeply disturb you.
+PHIL: Because I’ve never seen you manifest the mood of anger any way.
+But I know some things just deeply disturb you.

 JOHN: But this is, in some cases, a den of thieves, you know, where people are making merchandise and making money and getting filthy rich, like the TBN crowd and all the phony evangelists all over the place promising healing and miracles.
-But more often than not it’s not particularly that kind of den of thieves, it’s just the shallow trivial cheap kind of messages, marginal gospel, no interest in dealing with sin and the Word of God is not central.
-And that, you know, that grieves me because I think it grieves the Lord because the church has been redirected, and in some cases prostituted to the world instead of staying pure to the husband who is Christ.
+But more often than not it’s not particularly that kind of den of thieves, it’s just a shallow, trivial, cheap kind of messages, marginal gospel, no interest in dealing with sin, and the Word of God is not central.
+And that, you know, that grieves me because I think it grieves the Lord, because the church has been redirected, and in some cases prostituted to the world instead of staying pure to the husband who is Christ.

-PHIL: It’s a massive problem because we do get questions like that every single day without exception.
-One of the most common questions come like this, from someone who says, “Well, I go to a church but they’ve recently adopted a new ministry philosophy where the sermons are shorter and lighter, there’s more, you know, drama and things like that and we’ve gone to Saturday evening services, you know, as an alternative so that people can go to church on Saturday night and get that done with and enjoy the rest of the weekend.”
+PHIL: It’s a massive problem, because we do get questions like that every single day without exception.
+One of the most common questions come like this from someone who says, “Well, I go to a church, but they’ve recently adopted a new ministry philosophy where the sermons are shorter and lighter, and there’s more, you know, drama and things like that; and we’ve gone to Saturday evening services, you know, as an alternative, so that people can go to church on Saturday night and get that done with and enjoy the rest of the weekend.”
 Is there anything unscriptural about attending a worship service on Saturday instead of Sunday?

-JOHN: Well I don’t want to be legalistic about it, I’m not as some people would say a Sabbatarian, which I think you can’t make a Christian a Sabbatarian since that’s Saturday, Sabbath, anyway.
-But I would say there might be an extreme situation in which a Saturday-evening service would be helpful because you can’t accommodate the people.
-But then again it could be a Monday-night service, or a Wednesday-night, or Tuesday...if you go to church in Russia, for example, they have service Tuesday night, Thursday night, Saturday and Sunday because that’s the life of the people.
+JOHN: Well, I don’t want to be legalistic about it, I’m not, as some people would say, a Sabbatarian, which I think you can’t make a Christian a Sabbatarian since that’s Saturday, Sabbath, anyway.
+But I would say there might be an extreme situation in which a Saturday evening service would be helpful because you can’t accommodate the people.
+But then again it could be a Monday night service, or a Wednesday night, or a Tuesday.

-JOHN: They come all the time.
+If you go to church in Russia, for example, they have service Tuesday night, Thursday night, Saturday, and Sunday, because that’s the life of the people; they come all the time.
 There’s nothing wrong with that.
 You could have church every day.
-When I grew up as a kid we used to have revival meetings and they’d last for seven days, sometimes fourteen days.
+When I grew up as a kid we used to have revival meetings, and they’d last for seven days, sometimes fourteen days.
 So that isn’t in itself an issue.

 PHIL: Yeah, what I think that disturbs me about this is that the whole idea is to get it out of the way, as if it was an annoyance and interruption.